 Occasionally, despite preventative measures, a kidney infection can develop.
 If you suspect you have a kidney infection (symptoms include fever and pain (ranging from mild to pretty bad) in your back, side, groin, or abdomen, as well as possible blood in your urine it might be necessary to see your doctor & get carefully assessed and maybe and use an antibiotic so the infection does not spread to your kidney, where it can become pretty serious or even lead to the loss of the kidney.

 I can assure you this – D-mannose is very safe, even for long-term use, and most women (or the occasional guy) with single episodes of bladder or urinary tract infection will only need it for a few days at most.
-In the less than 10 percent of cases where the infection is a bacteria other than E. coli, antibiotics can be started in plenty of time.
+In the less than 10 percent of cases where the infection is bacteria other than E. coli, we can start antibiotics in plenty of time.

-Maybe you have read that D-mannose is a sugar and you are worried about diabetes, candida, etc. Relax!
-Very little (if any) is actually metabolised, it does not interfere with blood sugar metabolism even for diabetics.
-From my research I’ve found that it creates no disruption or imbalance in normal body micro-flora and it’s safe even for pregnant women and very small children.
+Maybe you have read that D-mannose is a sugar, and you are worried about diabetes, candida, etc. Relax!
+Very little (if any) is metabolised, it does not interfere with blood sugar metabolism even for diabetics.
+From my research, I’ve found that it creates no disruption or imbalance in normal body micro-flora and it’s safe even for pregnant women and small children.